What is it?

 smoker status

-Will determine your disability rates.
+will determine your disability rates.

 Each disability insurer has pre-assigned nearly all occupations, spanning from axe throwing company owner to zoo therapist, with a classification code.
 This code represents the risk associated with any particular occupation and consequently contributes to determining the premium.
 The classification codes vary slightly from insurer to insurer; however, the following is a rough breakdown of how the system works: